Dwayne McDuffie: Tributes

-The 2012 film Justice League: Doom was dedicated to the memory of Dwayne McDuffie, and the Blu-ray and 2-Disc DVD editions of the film included the documentary, A Legion of One: The Dwayne McDuffie Story.
+The 2012 film Justice League: Doom is dedicated to Dwayne McDuffie, and the Blu-ray and 2-Disc DVD editions of the film include the documentary A Legion of One: The Dwayne McDuffie Story.
 That same year, a diner named "McDuffie's" was depicted in the Green Lantern: The Animated Series episode "The New Guy".

-In 2012, the Ultimate Spider-Man episode "Damage" was dedicated in memory of Dwayne McDuffie.
-In the episode, a new character named "Mac" was introduced as the CEO of the Damage Control, the fictional company created by McDuffie.
+In 2012, the Ultimate Spider-Man episode "Damage" was dedicated to McDuffie.
+Furthermore, Mac Porter, the CEO of Damage Control, is modeled after him.

-Also in 2012, the Ben 10: Ultimate Alien final episode "The Ultimate Enemy: Part 2", the crew of the series dedicated the episode in his memory in the credits.
-The same tribute appeared in the racing video game based on the series, Ben 10: Galactic Racing.
+The Ben 10: Ultimate Alien finale episode "The Ultimate Enemy" and the video game Ben 10: Galactic Racing are dedicated to McDuffie.

-In the 2011 Static Shock comics series, Virgil Hawkins' new high school is named after McDuffie.
+In the 2011 Static Shock comics series, Virgil Hawkins' high school is named after McDuffie.

 In 2015, the Long Beach Comic Expo gave out the first Dwayne McDuffie Award for Diversity in Comics.
 It has since become an annual event for the expo.

 The Dwayne McDuffie Award for Kids' Comics is given out each year at the Ann Arbor Comic Arts Festival.

-In 2019, the DC Comics character Naomi’s last name was revealed to be McDuffie.
+DC Comics character Naomi McDuffie is named after McDuffie.